Yeeldx/yeeldbox-devdocs/docs/contributing/governance/yfi.md

 Starting with [YIP-36](https://yips.Yeeldx.finance/YIPS/yip-36), a portion of staking rewards were redirected to the multisig wallet in order to fund operational expenses.
 When the multisig wallet had a buffer of $500,000, rewards were distributed to token holders.

 [YIP-56](https://snapshot.org/#/Yeeldx/proposal/Qmb6gBzjvgLMazSrQQGVcjutLNdkVyM2Lh6yckMzdoaHWZ) disbanded the staking system all-together and opted for a buyback system.
 This directed more capital to Yeeldx's treasury while benefiting token holders by taking YFI off of the open market.
-With this, the YFI Governance Vault was retired, and holders were allowed to participate in governance while holding YFI elsewhere.
+With this, the YFI Governance YeeldBox was retired, and holders were allowed to participate in governance while holding YFI elsewhere.

 ### Minting YFI